proto-gs/GS.HTTP/README.md

 # GS.HTTP
-GS HTTP is a lightweight and fast utility designed for checking HTTP requests.
+GS HTTP is a lightweight and fast utility designed for checking HTTP requests.<br><br>
 GS HTTP is a lightweight and fast utility designed specifically for web developers, system administrators, and anyone working with APIs and network requests.

 With GS HTTP, you can: